significantbit/nightly-versioning-action/README.md

 # Nightly Versioning Action

-Add lastest commit hash as semver pre-release version.<br>
+Use current commit hash as semver pre-release version in _package.json_.<br>
 For example, bump `1.0.0-rc.0` to `1.0.0-rc.0.a1b2c3d`.

 ## Example usage